 - Education for a diverse, technological, globally connected world

 - Integrity, transparency, and ethical behavior or practice

 - Governance for the well-being of the institution

 - Planning and management of resources to ensure institutional sustainability

 - Mission-centered evaluation

 Who is in charge of accreditation at Columbia College?

-Dr. David Starrett, Provost and Vice President for Academic and Student Affairs serves as the Accreditation Liaison Officer to the Higher Learning Commission and leads the reaffirmation of accreditation and other HLC-related processes for Columbia College.
+The Provost serves as the Accreditation Liaison Officer to the Higher Learning Commission and leads the reaffirmation of accreditation and other HLC-related processes for Columbia College.

 How are all the Nationwide additional locations accredited?

 Every part of Columbia College is under the HLC accreditation umbrella.